mh-/exposure-notification-ble-python/README.md

     $ python3 exposure-notification.py --storerawdata

+You can opt to _not_ advertise your own RPI beacons:

+      -n, --notx            do not transmit RPI beacons via BLE

 If you have a GPS connected to the Raspberry Pi which is supported by gpsd, you can use these option:

       -d, --gpsdatetime     set date and time from GPS